junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

-# Topic Modelling of News with Node.js, OpenAI, and GridDB
+# How to Leverage OpenAI, Node.js, and GridDB for Powerful News Topic Modelling

 ![system-arch](/assets/images/system-arch.svg)